FedML-AI/FedML/python/app/fedllm/README.md

   client_num_per_round: 2  # choose from 1~client_num_in_total
   comm_round: 5  # number of rounds of aggregation
   # below are the same as HuggingFace settings
+  task: instruction  # choose from `finetune` and `instruction`.
+If set to `instruction`, will apply template to the dataset and affects loss calculation.
   deepspeed: "configs/ds_z3_bf16_config.json"
   seed: 1234
   fp16: False